Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Introduction

-We note that morally the emergence of a Gaussian limit for linear statistics of determinantal point processes would not be surprising as it aligns with the well-known general theorem established by A.~B.~Soshnikov~\cite{S2000}, at least when the variance grows to infinity together with the number of particles.
-However, the conditions of the latter theorem can be hard to check, especially if the kernel of the corresponding determinantal point process has complicated structure.
+We note that morally the emergence of a Gaussian limit for linear statistics of determinantal point processes would not be surprising as it aligns with the well-known general theorem established by A.~B.~Soshnikov~\cite{S2000}.
+However, this theorem relies on the assumption that the variance grows to infinity, which may not hold, and even if it does, verifying this can be challenging.
+Additionally, there are known cases when the limit is not Gaussian at all (e.g., see~\cite{AC2024}).
+Verifying the assumption is especially hard if the kernel of the corresponding determinantal point process has a complicated structure.
+Besides, since Soshnikov's theorem is intended for general determinantal point processes and is established by the method of moments (cumulants), its application does not illuminate the probabilistic mechanism behind the convergence to the Gaussian law.
 Due to this, instead of appealing to Soshnikov's theorem, we embrace a remarkable fact, first discovered in a particular case of the Ginibre ensemble by E.~Kostlan in~\cite{K1992} and later extended to general rotationally-invariant determinantal point processes by J.~Ben Hough, M.~Krishnapur, Y.~Peres, and B.~Vir\'{a}g in~\cite{BHKPV2006}, that the radial behavior of particles in rotationally-invariant ensembles coincides with that of independent random variables, however, not identically distributed.
-This identification is part of the reason why the analysis in~\cite{ACCL2022, C2022, C2023, BC2022, CL2023, F1992} was feasible in the first place.
+This identification is part of the reason why the analysis in~\cite{ACCL2022, ACCL2024, C2022, C2023, BC2022, CL2023, F1992} was feasible in the first place.
 We will see that this perspective also helps to avoid elaborate asymptotic calculations, on one hand, and get more information about the hard-edge behavior of the particles, on the other.
 Effectively, the problem of studying linear statistics reduces to studying classical objects of probability-- sums of independent random variables.
 In the radius-varying case, one also discovers a beautiful connection to the theory of empirical processes (see, e.g., D.~Pollard~\cite{P1990book}).
 We also mention papers by G.~Akemann, J.~R.~Ipsen, and E.~Strahov~\cite{AIS2014}, and by G.~Akemann and E.~Strahov~\cite{AS2013}, which rely on the property described above in the context of products of random matrices.